amedeo463/PinScreen/README.md

 - Use libpinsc to make a PinsaScript compiler (could call it PinComp or something)

 ## TODO:
-- Implement all commands I previously implemented on PScrInt
+- Implement all instructions I previously implemented on PScrInt
   - NOTICE [DONE]
   - LOG [DONE]
   - DOWNLOAD [DONE]